-Fits to all of the data with lines indicate, via the F-test, that Ca4227, Ca4455, H $\delta_A$ , and H $\gamma_F$ are statistically consistent with a value that is constant rather than sloped with radius.
-Fits to higher-order polynomials indicate, even for these four, statistically better fits at higher order.
-However, I decided against polynomials more complicated than a quadratic to model the radial trends (except C24668, for which a cubic was irresistable).
-Note that the fact that I find few constant indices is not inconsistent with del Burgo et al. (2001), who detected no radial gradients in any index, since their data go to a radius of 5", equivalent to the first 6 points in Figure 3, and with larger errors.
+Fits to all of the data with lines indicate, via the F-test, that Ca4227, Ca4455, $H\delta_A$, and $H\gamma_F$ are statistically consistent with a value that is constant rather than sloped with radius.
+Fits to higher order polynomials indicate, even for these four, statistically better fits at higher order.
+However, I decided against polynomials more complicated than a quadratic to model the radial trends (except C_24668 , for which a cubic was irresistible).
+Note that the fact that I find few constant indices is not inconsistent with del Burgo et al. (2001), who detected no radial gradients in any index, since their data go to a radius of 5", equivalent to the first six points in Figure 3, and with larger errors.
 Over this spatial range, only the CN indices show a strong deviation from constant behavior.
-There is no hint that any stellar population feature manifests itself at the 2"discontinuity in the surface brightness profile.
+There is no hint that any stellar population feature manifests itself at the 2" discontinuity in the surface brightness profile.

-The near-nuclear drop of the CN indices is surprising given the lack of any such feature in any other index, and it may or may not be real.
+The near-nuclear drop of the CN indices is surprising, given the lack of any such feature in any other index, and it may or may not be real.
 If it is due mostly to a drop in N abundance, then the violet NH feature gradient data of Davidge et al. (1990) provides support for its reality since this gradient is also negative.
-But where the present data set turns over at 4-5 arcsec, the Davidge et al. (1990) data keeps climbing to the limit of their data at ≈11 arcsec.
+However, whereas the present data set turns over at 4-5 arcsec, the Davidge et al. (1990) data keep climbing to the limit of their data at $\approx 11''$.
 Flattening is possible, given the error bars, so the two data sets may agree.
 Alternatively, future modeling may indicate that age effects dominate over abundance effects for the NH index, and in that case we should expect it to weaken toward the nucleus from straightforward age gradient effects.
 Clearly, this issue is one that should be resolved with further observation.

-Greater than 1- $\sigma$ zero point discrepancies occur between this data set and the original Lick/IDS M32 nuclear data for indices (13) Mg b and (17) Fe5709.
-Indices (11) Mg1, (12) Mg2, and (19) Na D also were initially somewhat discrepant, but a second analysis pass modified the systematic corrections (based on stars and represented by arrows in Figure 3) that were applied.
-The relatively large corrections for Mg1 and Mg2 are expected because they are very broad and subject to the effects of instrumental response more than other indices.
+Greater than 1 σ zero-point discrepancies occur between this data set and the original Lick/IDS M32 nuclear data for indices Mg b and Fe5709.
+Indices Mg1, Mg2, and Na D also were initially somewhat discrepant, but a second analysis pass modified the systematic corrections (based on stars and represented by arrows in Figure 3) that were applied.
+The relatively large corrections for Mg1 and Mg_2 are expected because they are very broad and subject to the effects of instrumental response more than other indices.
 Of the persistently discrepant indices Fe5709 has no measurements from other sources besides Lick/IDS, so it is hard to assess which data source might be in error.

 The Mg b index, however, may be in some trouble.
-It is at $\sim 2\sigma$ weaker than the measurement of G93, $\sim 1.5\sigma$ weaker than Lick/IDS, and $\sim 1\sigma$ weaker than del Burgo et al. (2001).
+It is $\sim 2~\sigma$ weaker than the measurement of G93, $\sim 1.5~\sigma$ weaker than Lick/IDS, and $\sim 1~\sigma$ weaker than del Burgo et al. (2001).
 However, it is essentially identical to the values in Figure 9 of Kormendy & Bender (1999).
 In stellar comparisons the Mg b index was consistent with no systematic drift at all.
 Additionally, the sense of the MDM Mg b gradient in the inner few pixels is opposite that of G93 and also opposite that of Mg1 and Mg2.
-It is possible that the MDM data underestimates Mg b by about 0.1 mag in the inner 2 pixels = 1.6 arcsec, but not certain.
+It is possible that the MDM data underestimate Mg b by about 0.1 Å in the inner 2 pixels, or 1".6, but not certain.

-A large systematic correction was applied to Ca4455 based on stellar comparisons.
-This correction was similar for all three data sets, and appears to be a real shift between the original and the MDM systems.
+A large systematic correction was applied to Ca4455 on the basis of stellar comparisons.
+This correction was similar for all three data sets and appears to be a real shift between the original and the MDM systems.
 Its origin is unknown.